Data Destruction

 Sub-techniques (4)

 Adversaries may destroy data and files on specific systems or in large numbers on a network to interrupt availability to systems, services, and network resources.
 Data destruction is likely to render stored data irrecoverable by forensic techniques through overwriting files or data on local and remote drives.
-Common operating system file deletion commands such as del
+Common operating system file deletion commands such as

-often only remove pointers to files without wiping the contents of the files themselves, making the files recoverable by proper forensic methodology.
+del and rm often only remove pointers to files without wiping the contents of the files themselves, making the files recoverable by proper forensic methodology.
 This behavior is distinct from

 Disk Content Wipe [MITRE]